Death of Li Keqiang

+Li Keqiang, former premier of the People's Republic of China and member of the 17th, 18th, and 19th Politburo Standing Committee of the Chinese Communist Party, died on 27 October 2023 at 00:10 CST in Shanghai, aged 68.

-Former Chinese Premier Li Keqiang died in Shanghai on 27 October 2023, at 00:10 (BJT) at the age of 68.
-He was the youngest premier to leave office and had the shortest post-premiership lifespan since the founding of the People's Republic of China in 1949.
+Li Keqiang became the youngest Premier at the time of leaving office and the earliest to die among all Premiers since the 1949 proclamation of the People's Republic of China.

 Background

-Stepping down from party and political duties
+Resignations from party and governmental positions

-Li Keqiang gradually stepped down from his positions in the Politburo Standing Committee and other party roles following the 1st plenary session of the 20th Central Committee of the Chinese Communist Party, held in October 2022.
-Following the first session of the 14th National People's Congress in March 2023, he officially resigned from his role as Premier of the State Council at age 67 and retired from public office.
-Thereafter, he maintained a low public profile, refrained from participation in official matters, and made infrequent public appearances.
-On 30 August 2023, a visit to the Mogao Grottoes in Dunhuang, Gansu Province, marked his final public appearance.
+After the first plenary session of the 20th Central Committee of the Chinese Communist Party in October 2022, Li resigned from his party roles, including his membership of the Politburo Standing Committee.
+Following the first session of the 14th National People's Congress, he also stepped down as Premier, retiring from public office at the age of 67.

+After his official retirement, Li maintained a low profile, did not participate in official affairs, and rarely appeared in public.
+On 30 August 2023, Li visited the Mogao Caves in Dunhuang, Gansu; this was his final public appearance.

 Health status

-According to the 2010 biography He Will Be China's Chief Steward: A Biography of Li Keqiang, published by Mirror Books, Li Keqiang suffered from severe myocarditis during his time at Peking University, attributed to overwork.
+According to the 2010 biography He Will Be China's Chief Steward: A Biography of Li Keqiang, Li suffered from severe myocarditis during his time at Peking University due to overexertion.
 He frequently experienced shortness of breath during physically strenuous activities.

-Reports have suggested that Li Keqiang already had diabetes, and the busy schedule of domestic and diplomatic affairs exacerbated his condition.
-Moreover, cardiovascular and cerebrovascular diseases caused by atherosclerosis are a common cause of complications and death among diabetes patients.
+Reports also indicated that Li had diabetes, which was further exacerbated by his demanding domestic and diplomatic work.

 The South China Morning Post reported that Li Keqiang had previously had heart bypass surgery.

-Events
+Death

 Sudden emergency

-According to Shanghai medical professionals cited by Radio Free Asia, Li Keqiang suffered a sudden heart attack while swimming at the Shanghai Dongjiao Hotel on 26 October 2023.
+Li suffered a sudden heart attack while swimming at the Shanghai Dongjiao Hotel on 26 October 2023.
 He was accompanied by his wife Cheng Hong.
 It was reported that the heart attack occurred around noon on 26 October.
 Li Keqiang was rushed to the Shanghai Shuguang Hospital (East Campus) by security and medical personnel after the incident.
 All available resources were mobilized, including top experts from Shanghai and the installation of an extracorporeal membrane oxygenation (ECMO) device that afternoon.
 Despite emergency rescue efforts lasting over 10 hours, medical teams were unable to save him.
 Li died at 12:10 a.m. the next day.
-This makes him the youngest former Premier to die since the founding of the People's Republic of China.